Clarity is a fragrance that emanates from structure.

 What the data room was about to reveal

 He knew what his data room looked like.
-He knew it the way an operator knows a property with deferred maintenance: not by the line items, but by the certainty that an inspection would find them.
+He knew it the way an operator knows a property with deferred maintenance: without a list of the line items, just the certainty that an inspection would find them.

 The family office's ODD team would open that data room in three weeks.
 They would see, laid bare, whether Marcus ran a firm or a collection of talented people improvising between disconnected systems.